 July 31, 1934: "On Sunday the group went on a three miles further to Bear Point lookout where Kenneth Wilson is stationed.
 This lookout, which has an altitude of 6,035 feet, is the highest lookout in the Willamette national forest."
 (Daily Capital Journal)

 May 23, 1934: Panorama photos taken by Robert Cooper.

-1941: The lookout was staffed for 70 days.
-The reporting station was at the Detroit Ranger Station by way of the Santiam Co-op Telephone Company.
+1941: The lookout staffed for 70 days.
+The reporting station located at the Detroit Ranger Station by way of the Santiam Co-op Telephone Company.

-October 11, 1968: The lookout structure was disposed of by burning.
+October 11, 1968: The lookout structure disposed of by burning.